Csson/p5-Mojolicious-Plugin-DbicSchemaViewer/README.md

 # DEMO

 There is a demo available at [http://dsv.code301.com/MadeUp::Book::Schema](http://dsv.code301.com/MadeUp::Book::Schema).
+Don't miss the help page for instructions.

 # SEE ALSO

-- `dbic-schema-viewer` - a small example application (in `/bin`)
+- `dbic-schema-viewer` - a small application (in `/bin`) for running this plugin standalone.
 - [DBIx::Class::Visualizer](https://metacpan.org/pod/DBIx::Class::Visualizer)

 # SOURCE